How to use this checklist

 8. Verify each supplier’s SADPMR registration.
 Mandatory for any SA business handling diamonds.
 Verify at sadpmr.co.za.
 Suppliers without current SADPMR registration are operating illegally.

 9. Verify each supplier’s trade-association membership.
-SADDC member directory for diamond dealers and wholesalers.
-Jewellery Council member directory for retail jewellers.
+Use the SADDC member directory for diamond dealers and wholesalers, and the Jewellery Council member directory for retail jewellers.
 Reputable suppliers display these affiliations openly.

 At the appointment (steps 11 to 16)